Corni33/CarND_P4_AdvancedLaneLines/README.md

 ## Lane LineDetection

-The goal of this project was to detect lane markings in a video of a car driving inside this lane.
+The goal of this project was to detect the lane line markings of the ego-lane using camera images.
 To achieve this, the following steps were performed:

 * Camera calibration (distortion correction)